Content

 Definition Of Working Capital

 If inventory turns into cash much more rapidly than the accounts payable become due, then the firm’s current ratio can comfortably remain less than one.
 Inventory is valued at the cost of acquiring it and the firm intends to sell the inventory for more than this cost.
 The sale will therefore generate substantially more cash than the value of inventory on the balance sheet.
 Low current ratios can also be justified for businesses that can collect cash from customers long before they need to pay their suppliers.
-The cash asset ratio, or cash ratio, is also similar to the current ratio, but it only compares a company’s marketable securities and cash to its current liabilities. what is the current ratio & how to calculate it We also reference original research from other reputable publishers where appropriate.
+The cash asset ratio, or cash ratio, is also similar to the current ratio, but it only compares a company’s marketable securities and cash to its current liabilities.
+We also reference original research from other reputable publishers where appropriate.
 You can learn more about the standards we follow in producing accurate, unbiased content in oureditorial policy.

 Quick Ratio